-Transfer credit for non-nursing courses in the Nursing curriculum from accredited postsecondary educational programs will be determined on an individual basis in accordance with RichmondCC's transfer policy as stated in the general catalog.
+Transfer credit for non-nursing courses in the nursing curriculum from accredited postsecondary educational programs will be determined on an individual basis in accordance with RichmondCC's transfer policy as stated in the general catalog.
 Transfer of credit for nursing courses in the PN Program from an accredited nursing educational program must be on an individual basis and in accordance with RichmondCC's transfer policy.
+In addition, there must be approval by the Nursing Program Director and admissions committee.
 The following courses must not be more than five (5) years old at the time of admission to the program to receive credit for graduation: all courses with BIO and NUR prefixes.
-In addition, there must be approval by the Nursing Department Chair.
-An interview with the Nursing Admissions Committee may be scheduled.
+An interview with the Nursing Admission Committee may be scheduled.
 Students will be required to pass a written theory and medication competency examination with a score of 80 or above for NUR course(s) successfully completed.
 Students may be required to perform appropriate nursing skills for course(s) successfully completed to ensure competency.
-Applicants for transfer must meet current admissions requirements and submit a letter from previous Program Director stating that there were no professional or clinical performance issues while enrolled in the NUR curriculum.
+Applicants for transfer must meet current admissions requirements and submit a statement of good standing from the previous Program Director stating that there were no professional or clinical performance issues while enrolled in the NUR curriculum.
+The admission committee reserves the right to determine admission eligibility based upon the Statement of Good Standing.
 If the transfer request follows an unsuccessful attempt of a NUR course from another college, the composite TEAS score must meet the same requirements as a student applying for readmission.